serokell/blog-posts/typescript-for-haskellers/article.md

 sendMessage("email@gmail.com" as Email); // Ok
 ```

-This is not an ideal solution for newtypes.
-There is a [comment](https://github.com/Microsoft/TypeScript/issues/4895#issuecomment-401067935) in issue with a better solution.
-And there is also a [library](https://github.com/sveseme/taghiro), which provides a prettier implementation for them.
+While this is the simplest solution for newtypes, it is not the best for complex systems.
+For a better (but more complex) one, check this [comment](https://github.com/Microsoft/TypeScript/issues/4895#issuecomment-401067935) in TypeScript's issues.

 ### ADTs in TypeScript